couples therapy

 3

-We believe that our ** patterns are always repeating themselves, and that focusing how they are showing up in real time is one of the best ways to gather data, and practice new ways of understanding and functioning.
+We believe that our relationship patterns are always repeating themselves, and that focusing how they are showing up in real time is one of the best ways to gather data, and practice new ways of understanding and functioning.
+Because of this, your therapist may ask you about what recent issues have come up, and talk about what patterns they observe coming up in sessions.

 we find what works for you